-- 10.1 The Local Authority has a named senior officer with responsibility for elective home education policy and procedures - 10.2 Information is made available to parents who are considering home educating their children and to parents who already do this through the Sefton Council Website, local parental guidance, parental guidance provided by the DFE and through support visits and contacts by named officers, whose role is to offer advice and support and build positive relationships with the families and communities who home educate. - 10.3 Opportunities are provided for parents to network with other EHE families at a marketplace event held annually where a range of council services are available to provide additional support or advice - 10.4 An exam centre is available at IMPACT's Daleacre Campus where home educated children can register to take public examinations as external candidates. - 10.5 In line with the legislation around Raising the Participation Age (RPA) information will be provided for parents and children of Year 11 age advising them of their options and responsibilities for post 16 education provision.
-This advice is provided by the Career Connect Service. - 10.6 Support is also provided through access to Virtual Learning and online curriculum content
+10.1 The Local Authority has a named senior officer with responsibility for elective home education policy and procedures

+10.2 Information is made available to parents who are considering home educating their children and to parents who already do this through the Sefton Council Website, local parental guidance, parental guidance provided by the DFE and through support visits and contacts by named officers, whose role is to offer advice and support and build positive relationships with the families and communities who home educate.

+10.3 Opportunities are provided for parents to network with other EHE families at a marketplace event held annually where a range of council services are available to provide additional support or advice

+10.4 For pupils wishing to sit public examinations The Joint Council for Qualifications publishes an up-to-date list of available examination centres for parents / carers.
+Private Candidates - JCQ Joint Council for Qualifications

+10.5 In line with the legislation around Raising the Participation Age (RPA) information will be provided for parents and children of Year 11 age advising them of their options and responsibilities for post 16 education provision.
+This advice is provided by the Career Connect Service; www.careerconnect.org.uk

+10.6 Support is also provided through access to Virtual Learning and online curriculum content

-10.7 Health advice, information including support with immunisations is available to home educating parents and is provided through the 0-19 Enhanced Team www.seftonlscb.co.uk
+10.7 Health advice, information including support with immunisations is available to home educating parents and is provided through the 0-19 Enhanced Team